fawazma/CodeBank/README.md

 # CodeBank
-In this repository, I'm sharing my workfiles.
+In this repository, you'll find some of my shared projects.